dibyendumajumdar/dmr_c/README.md

 dmr_C is a fork of Sparse.
 The main changes are:

-* Removed global state
+* Global state has been removed
-* Renamed objects and functions with external linkage to avoid polluting the global namespace
+* Functions with external linkage have been renamed to avoid polluting the global namespace
-* Ensured that the library can be built on Windows using MSVC
+* The library can be built on Windows using MSVC
 * WIP Ensure that code can be compiled using a C++ compiler
-* Converted the LLVM backend to a JIT compiler - i.e. it is exposed as a library API
+* The LLVM backend has been converted to a JIT compiler - i.e. it is exposed as a library API
-* WIP Work is ongoing on additional backend based on [nanojit](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).
+* WIP Work is ongoing on additional backend based on [NanoJIT](https://github.com/dibyendumajumdar/dmr_c/tree/master/nanojit-backend).

 ## Current status

-* We are now able to build on Windows, Linux and Mac OSX.
+* The code builds on Windows, Linux and Mac OSX.
 However there are platform specific limitations - see below for details.
 * The LLVM backend has had many fixes and is able to compile real programs.
 See details below for what works and what doesn't.
 * The NanoJIT backend is now able to handle a reasonable subset of C, although it is not yet as well tested as the LLVM backend.